 - Inexperience.
 A medical professional may be willing to perform or recommend a new treatment without the experience or background knowledge needed in order to not look incompetent.
 This can be particularly dangerous during surgery.

 - Drugs or Alcohol.
 The medical profession is one of the more stressful career paths.
 As a result, some health care providers may result to unhealthy coping mechanisms like drinking alcohol or taking drugs.
 Treating patients while under the influence of any substance is unethical, irresponsible, and illegal.
+This is always a form of doctor negligence.

-Components of a Successful Med Mal Case
+Components of a Successful Medical Malpractice Case

 For your malpractice claim to be successful, you need to be able to prove several essential points.
 Your lawyer will be able to help you obtain evidence to build the strongest case possible.